zitadel/zitadel/CONTRIBUTING.md

 ### Style Guide

 - **Code with variables**: Make sure that code snippets can be used by setting environment variables, instead of manually replacing a placeholder.
 - **Embedded files**: When embedding mdx files, make sure the template ist prefixed by "_" (lowdash).
-The content will be rendered inside the partent page, but is not accessible individually (eg, by search).
+The content will be rendered inside the parent page, but is not accessible individually (eg, by search).

 ### Docs Pull Request
 When making a pull request use `docs(<scope>): <short summary>` as title for the semantic release.